Decretals of Gregory IX

 The Decretals of Gregory IX (Decretales Gregorii IX), also collectively called the Liber extra, are a source of medieval Catholic canon law.
-In 1230, Pope Gregory IX ordered his chaplain and confessor, St. Raymond of Penyafort, a Dominican, to form a new canonical collection destined to replace the Decretum Gratiani, which was the chief collection of legal writings for the church for over 90 years.
+In 1230, Pope Gregory IX ordered his chaplain and confessor, Raymond of Penyafort, a Dominican, to form a new canonical collection destined to replace the Decretum Gratiani, which was the chief collection of legal writings for the church for over 90 years.
 It has been said that the pope used these letters to emphasize his power over the Universal Church.

 Political circumstances

 During Gregory's papacy, the church had established a prominent role in the temporal and spiritual affairs of Europe.
 Following his predecessor, Pope Honorius III, Gregory maintained papal supremacy.
-Nevertheless, the utility of a new collection was so evident that there may be no other motives than those the pope gives in the Bull "Rex pacificus" of 5 September 1234, viz., the inconvenience of referring to several collections containing decisions most diverse and sometimes contradictory, exhibiting in some cases gaps and in others tedious length; moreover, on several matters the law was uncertain.
+Nevertheless, the utility of a new collection was so evident that there may be no other motives than those the pope gives in the Bull Rex pacificus of 5 September 1234, viz., the inconvenience of referring to several collections containing decisions most diverse and sometimes contradictory, exhibiting in some cases gaps and in others tedious length; moreover, on several matters the law was uncertain.